Dora I: Construction

 Construction of the bunker which would become part of the largest German naval base in Northern Europe, started in the autumn of 1941, one year after the invasion of Norway.
 The concrete roof was 3.5 m thick and reinforced with steel.
 The walls were also concrete but these were 3 m thick.
 The whole bunker was 153 × 105 m.
 The work was undertaken by the Todt Organisation's (OT) Einsatzgruppe 'Wiking' and the Sager & Wörner construction company from Munich.

 The OT used slave labour extensively; five Serbian workers died when a wall fell on them.
 This incident fuelled a widespread rumor that the Germans simply left the bodies inside the wall.
 While German engineers did calculate that the five bodies would not weaken the fortification considerably, the bodies were removed before construction continued.

 Difficulties with the labour force was not the only problem.
 The acquisition of raw materials was also a problem.
 Many Norwegian buildings were erected from timber so cement, sand and aggregate - components essential for the production of concrete - were often hard to extract in sufficient quantities.
 The steel required for reinforcing was mostly imported from Germany.
 The weather also played its part; roads and railways were often affected by snow and ice.
 Pre-fabricated accommodation units from Germany proved to be inadequate.
 More ships were delayed by the weather than enemy interference.
 Most construction machinery also had to be imported.

 The bunkers in Norway were originally slated for a second floor to be built over the submarine pens.
 This was to house accommodation, workshops and offices.
 The idea was abandoned at the end of 1941 due to the problems already mentioned.
 The choice of site did not help either.
 Accumulated mud, on top of clay and sand layers proved to be incompatible with existing designs and was unstable ground so that the bunker had to be built in parts and stabilized before continuing construction.

 Construction of a smaller bunker just west of it, Dora II (Dora 2), was started in 1942, but it was only half-completed by the end of the war.
 This building is presently used by a shipyard.
-Plans for a Dora III (Dora 3) in Leangen Bay (Leangenbukta) was postponed and construction never started.
+Plans for a Dora III (Dora 3) in Leangen Bay (Leangenbukta) were postponed and construction never started.